nmakarov/lastconf/README.md

 > The ultimate configuration library, has it all in.
 Last one you ever going to use.

-The module takes care of configuration options discovery, parsing and merging
+The module takes care of configuration options discovery, parsing and merging.
+Just put your config files into the `config` folder – and you're done!

 global/local/prod/qa/etc. config files, environment variables, command line options, hardcoded and default values – all is taken care of.

-json, js, yaml, ini – pick your configuration language and `lastconf` will just take it.
+json, js, json5, yaml, ini – pick your configuration language and `lastconf` will just take it.

 ## Installation